lishiqianhugh/IPHYRE/README.md

 </div>

 ## Getting started
-Run the command below to set the environment and install the packages required in this project.
+Run the commands below to set the environment and install the packages required in this project.
 ```
 conda create -n iphyre python=3.10
 conda activate iphyre